Gemini (2002 film): Music

 The soundtrack album and background score were composed by Bharadwaj.
 Since making his entry into Tamil films with Saran's directorial debut Kaadhal Mannan, he has scored the music for most films directed by Saran.
 The lyrics were written by poet-lyricist Vairamuthu.

 The songs were well received by the audience, especially "O Podu".
 The music received positive reviews from critics.
 Sify wrote that Bharadwaj's music was the film's only saving grace.
 Writing for Rediff, Pearl stated that the music director was "impressive".
 Malathi Rangarajan of The Hindu said that the song by Anuradha Sriram has given the term "O!
 Podu!", which has been part of the "local lingo" for years, a "new, crazy dimension".
 The song enjoyed anthem-like popularity and according to V. Paramesh, a dealer of film music for 23 years, sold like "hot cakes".
 The album sold more than 100,000 cassettes even before the film released despite rampant piracy.
 It was one of the biggest hits in Bharadwaj's career and earned him his first Filmfare Award.

 In 2009, Mid-Day wrote, "O podu is still considered the cornerstone of the rambunctious koothu dance".
 In 2011, The Times of India labelled the song an "evergreen hit number".
 Following the internet phenomenon of "Why This Kolaveri Di" in 2011, "O Podu" was featured alongside "Appadi Podu", "Naaka Mukka" and "Ringa Ringa" in a small collection of South Indian songs that are considered a "national rage" in India.
+Some of the lyrics in song "Katta Katta" was muted by producers for the film after censor board did not agree with the lyrics.